Skip to content

 The workspace is not persisted — it disappears when the transaction finishes.

 Every transaction must pay fees to validators.
 Fee instructions are a separate sequence that runs before the main instructions.
-They lock up a maximum amount of tXTR (the native token) from a specified account or bucket.
+They lock up a maximum amount of tTARI (the native token) from a specified account or bucket.

 After execution, any unused portion of the locked fees is refunded.
 If the main instructions fail, a partial fee is still charged for the work done by validators up to that point.